JeremiahKaren/35percent.github.io/_posts/2020-01-11-elephant-traders-still-homeless.md

 ## Not enough money

 Another obstacle to successful relocation is the cost of moving, fitting-out new premises and reetablishing their busimess.
 The relocation fund provided by Delancey stands at £634,700, with a vague commitment to an unspecified greater amount, if it is needed.
-This averages out at a modest £17,630 per trader, given 36 traders and a very modest £6,340 given the hundred current traders
+This averages out at a modest £17,630 per trader, given 36 traders and a very modest £6,340 given the hundred current traders.
+In fact, the costs will of course vary, according to size and other needs and at least one trader has been quoted a fit out cost of £xxx.

 ## Southwark refuse information

+Several FOI requests have been made to Southwark, in pursuit of information about the traders' relocation. the [latest requesr](https://www.whatdotheyknow.com/request/independent_traders_in_elephant?unfold=1#incoming-1456513) is for in

 Latin Elephant note